• Skip to primary navigation

 To My Children Born After 9/11

-That got me thinking about what we can tell our children, the ones that don’t remember the world before everything changed.
+What we can tell our children about that day, the ones that don’t remember the world before everything changed.
 The ones for whom the wars in Iraq and Afghanistan are the norm.
 The ones for whom terrorism has always been a known threat.

 When I was in 1st grade, the Challenger exploded on live TV.
 I will remember that forever.
 When my parents were just becoming adults, Kennedy was shot.
-And those in college today might just remember their parents glued to the TV in September of 2001.
+And so many young adults today might just remember their parents glued to the TV in September of 2001.

 When you are a child, and a tragedy happens, you are usually aware that something is going on out of the norm.
 You might not even remember all the details of that day, but the event sticks with you.
 You rely on older generations to let you know what happened and what the tragedy meant.